brittlewis12/witness-budgets/witness-budgets.md

 - Manual claims about performance often lack formal justification
 - Extraction makes "algorithm with certified bounds" a single artifact

 **However:** For mature, performance-critical numerical codes, hand-optimized implementations may outperform direct extraction.
-The value proposition is strongest for: (a) rapid prototyping with correctness guarantees, (b) compositional pipelines where interface conformance matters, and (c) domains where bugs are costly—safety-critical systems and verified science.
+The value proposition is strongest for: (a) rapid prototyping with correctness guarantees, (b) compositional pipelines where interface conformance matters, and (c) domains where bugs are costly — safety-critical systems and verified science.
 The performance gap is an empirical question requiring measurement.

 ---

-## Part IX: Community and Collaboration
+## Part IX: Community and collaboration

-### 9.1 Key Research Groups
+### 9.1 Key research groups

 **AI Safety (Scalable Oversight):**
 - Paul Christiano (Anthropic): Transparent reasoning framework